WillTheVideoMan/A-Level-Project/README.md

 # A-Level Project
 My A-Level Computer science project is one which took too long and only just about works.
 Over the span of about 4000 lines I have made a tracking system for a school sponsored walk, using QR codes as the tracking medium, and an Android app as the scanner (Built with MIT App Inventor).
+The star of the show has to be the web app - A PHP backend supports a bunch of admin tasks and tracking ability for induvidual students.

 ### Some key and interesting facts:
  - Full User Account Control;